Abe eager to invite Xi as state guest despite some opposition from conservative lawmakers | The Japan Times

-CHENGDU, CHINA – Prime Minister Shinzo Abe on Tuesday voiced his eagerness to host Chinese President Xi Jinping for a state visit, despite some conservative lawmakers opposing the plan due largely to the lingering political unrest in Hong Kong.
+CHENGDU, CHINA – Prime Minister Shinzo Abe voiced eagerness on Tuesday to host Chinese President Xi Jinping for a state visit, despite some conservative lawmakers opposing the plan due largely to the lingering political unrest in Hong Kong.

-“Japan and China have responsibility for peace and stability in this region and the world,” Abe said at a news conference following his trilateral summit in China that also included South Korea.
+“Japan and China have a responsibility for peace and stability in this region and the world,” Abe said at a news conference in Chengdu, China, following a trilateral summit in the city that also included South Korea.

 Xi’s envisioned visit to Japan next spring “would be a good chance to show the responsibility of Japan and China,” Abe added.

-Touching on the situations in Hong Kong and the far-western Xinjiang region, where Beijing has been accused of human rights violations of Uighurs and other Muslim minorities, Abe called on China to find solutions “through dialogue.”
+Touching on the situations in Hong Kong and the far-western Xinjiang region, where Beijing has been accused of violating the human rights of Uighurs and other Muslim minorities, Abe called on China to find solutions “through dialogue.”

-At the meeting, Abe and Xi agreed to work together to elevate relations between Japan and China to a new level.
+In the Beijing talks, Abe and Xi agreed to work together to elevate relations between Japan and China to a new level.

 Tension between the two countries intensified after the government of Prime Minister Yoshihiko Noda, Abe’s predecessor, decided in September 2012 to bring the uninhabited Senkaku Islands in the East China Sea under state control.